TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 - What's the desired output?
 - Given your inputs, what are the steps necessary to return the desired output?

-The last question is where you will write out an algorithm to solve the problem. <span id="algorithm">You can think of an algorithm as a recipe for solving a particular problem.
-It defines the steps that need to be taken by the computer to solve a problem in pseudocode.</span>
+The last question is where you will write out an algorithm to solve the problem.
+You can think of an algorithm as a recipe for solving a particular problem.
+It defines the steps that need to be taken by the computer to solve a problem in pseudocode.

 ### Pseudocode

-<span id="pseudo">Pseudocode is writing out the logic for your program in natural language instead of code.
-It helps you slow down and think through the steps your program will have to go through to solve the problem.</span>
+Pseudocode is writing out the logic for your program in natural language instead of code.
+It helps you slow down and think through the steps your program will have to go through to solve the problem.

 Here's an example of what the pseudocode for a program that prints all numbers up to an inputted number might look like: